This is the multi-page printable view of this section. Click here to print.

 AdminStateControllerwith its own work queue: node/taint events enqueue node keys, and workers immediately resolve backend pools and apply the desired admin state without waiting for service/controller churn. - Maintain thread-safety by reusing

-serviceReconcileLockaround Azure SDK calls and by batching updates per backend pool invocation to minimize ARM round-trips without introducing extra delay.
+serviceReconcileLockaround backend pool updates and by batching updates per backend pool invocation to minimize ARM round-trips without introducing extra delay.

 Admin State Controller Responsibilities